LemmyNet/lemmy-ansible/README.md

 Since version `1.1.0` we no longer default to using `main` but use tags to make sure deployments are versioned.
 With every new release all migration steps shall be written below so make sure you check out the [Lemmy Releases Changelog](https://github.com/LemmyNet/lemmy/blob/main/RELEASES.md) to see if there are any config changes with the releases since your last read.

+### Upgrading to 1.3.1 (Lemmy 0.19.1)

+This is a very minor release but fixes issues relating to federation as part of the Lemmy update.

+#### Steps

+- `git pull && git checkout 1.3.1`
+- Run your regular deployment.
+Example: `ansible-playbook -i inventory/hosts lemmy.yml --become`

 ### Upgrading to 1.3.0 (Lemmy 0.19.0 & pictrs-0.4.7)

 This is a major change and has required reading! tl;dr